yummypugs/Tutorial_and_Exercises_My_Work/README.md

     brew install git mambaforge iterm2 visual-studio-code

-Please run the following to setup your shell for mambaforge:
+Please run the following commands to setup your shell for mambaforge:

     conda init "$(basename "${SHELL}")"
+    mamba init

 Verify that you have successfully installed git and mambaforge with the following command: